 To coordinate clinical and experimental work in the field of nutrition; to conduct, sponsor and assist in research studies, texts and experiments in the field of nutrition and to make known the practical application of all recent progress therein by appropriate publications, clinical meetings and convocations...and….To formulate plans and to provide a code of ethics, practices and principles relating to the specialty of clinical nutrition and the practice thereof.

-The ACN pioneered the fusion of nutrition and medical science to advance human health.
-In recent years, the ACN helped anchor a consortium of leading nutrition organizations with rich histories:
+The College pioneered the fusion of nutrition and medical science to advance human health.
+It evolved that vision over time, and in recent years, the College helped anchor a consortium of leading nutrition organizations with rich histories:

 Nutrition for Optimal Health Association℠